 We have migrated to a new Student Information System called Synergy.
 Synergy provides an online registration tool both for new and returning students.
 We invite you to use this new tool to register and/or update important information.

 Most returning families already have accounts setup.
 We encourage you to use the "Forgot or Need to Set Password" link to be able to set your own password.

 If you have any questions about using this registration tool - please contact your home school office.

 For students who are new to West Linn-Wilsonville Schools:

-To register your child you will need to bring the completed Registration Form, Language Survey Form, Immunization Form, along with a verification of birthdate (a copy of one of the following: birth certificate, passport, hospital announcement, baptismal certificate, health insurance forms w/birth date, or state services documentation such as welfare benefits w/birth date), and you will need to provide a proof of residence/address as outlined in the Residence Verification link on the left (examples of proof of residence/address: current utility bill, rental agreement - please make sure to cover sensitive information) to your home school.
+Families who enroll their student(s) in person will need to bring the completed Registration Form, Language Survey Form, Immunization Form, along with a verification of birthdate (a copy of one of the following: birth certificate, passport, hospital announcement, baptismal certificate, health insurance forms w/birth date, or state services documentation such as welfare benefits w/birth date), and you will need to provide a proof of residence/address as outlined in the Residence Verification link on the left (examples of proof of residence/address: current utility bill, rental agreement - please make sure to cover sensitive information) to your home school.

 In addition, if there are any custody issues regarding your child, you will need to provide a hard-copy of that documentation.